LanRavageur/wp-lan-plugin/README.md

 =======

 Universal Lan Party Wordpress Plugin.
-This plugin will let you manage Lan Party Events withing wordpress, letting users register to events,
+This plugin will let you manage Lan Party events within wordpress, letting users register to events and choosing wich game to play during event.

+Many cool features will be added in the future.

 <http://lanravageur.com>
 <http://lan.aeei.ca>